 Herbal products aren’t risk-free: side effects I watch for

 I watch for common side effects such as nausea, dizziness, headache, rash, and upset stomach.
+Less commonly, some herbs can stress the liver or change blood pressure.

 Interactions with prescription and over-the-counter medicines